The Super Trope

 - In Deadline it was Dr. Joseph Wynne.

 - Nicodemus in The Dresden Files.
-He's one of the few villains unconnected with the Black Council.
+He's one of the few villains who has so far remained unconnected with the Black Council.

 - The New Jedi Order has several of these, which makes sense when one considers that the series is largely composed of linked duologies and trilogies that together tell a Myth Arc.
 The most prominent are Shedao Shai from the Dark Tide duology and Lord Nyax from the Enemy Lines duology.

 - The Artemis Fowl series has one every second book.
-There's Artemis himself in the first book, Spiro in book 3, and Abbot in book 5.
+There's Artemis himself in the first book, John Spiro in book 3, Leo Abbot in book 5, and Turnball Root in book 7.
 Opal Koboi is a recurring villain in the other books.